bwa-mem2/bwa-mem2/README.md

 ## Important Information

+***Index strucutre has changed (8th September 2020) due to 8x compression of suffix array.
+Please rebuild the index***
-***Index structure has changed (in commit 494a441, 28/08/2020) due to compression of the suffix array in the Index.
+***Ignore this msg for latest commit: Index structure has changed (in commit 494a441, 28/08/2020) due to 4x compression of the suffix array in the Index.
 Rebuild the Index***

 ***Added MC flag in the output sam file in commit a591e22.
 Output should match original bwa-mem version 0.7.17.***